Nature’s Variety Instinct freeze-dried raw dog food receives the Advisor’s second-highest tier rating of 4 stars.

 The Bottom Line

-Judging by its ingredients alone, Nature’s Variety Instinct Freeze Dried Raw looks like an above-average product.
+Judging by its ingredients alone, Nature’s Variety Instinct freeze-dried raw dog food looks like an above-average product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Nature’s Variety Instinct Freeze-Dried Raw is a meat-based dog food using a moderate amount of named meats and organs as its main sources of animal protein, thus earning the brand 4 stars.
+Nature’s Variety Instinct is a meat-based freeze-dried raw dog food using a moderate amount of species-specific meat and organs as its main sources of animal protein, thus earning the brand 4 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.